 Occasionally, when we can escape, my husband and I can be found at the theatre or walking in Arundel Park.

-Before joining MWB as a result of the merger in Autumn 2023, Nicola co-founded Pure Employment Law Solicitors in 2010.
+Nicola is Head of the Employment Department for Mayo Wynne Baxter and has been with the firm as a result of the merger in Autumn 2023.
+Nicola co-founded Pure Employment Law Solicitors in 2010.

 Nicola provides strategic HR and employment law support to a wide range of organisations and helps her clients deal with major projects such as restructuring exercises and transfers of undertakings.
 She is also an experienced Employment Tribunal advocate.